sbabcoc/Selenium-Foundation/docs/ScriptExecRuntime.md

 ### Allowed Exceptions

 To guard against bad behavior, scripts wrapped and executed via `scriptExecRuntime` are constrained in the types of exceptions that they are allowed to return.
-By default, scripts are allowed to return **AssertionError** failures and any exception that's a subclass of **RuntimeException**.
+By default, **AssertionError**, **RuntimeException** types, **Selenium** exceptions, and **Selenium Foundation** exceptions are allowed.
 The **ALLOWED_EXCEPTIONS** setting enables you to specify additional exceptions that scripts are allowed to return.

 The value of **ALLOWED_EXCEPTIONS** is a comma-delimited list of exception specifications.
 There are three supported formats: